jerolon/FitBit_Tracker_Data_Analytics_Practice/2_Data_Analysis.md

     ## [1] 3284

-We have now the same dataframe where we have grouped spans of time that are similar in Intensity.
+The data frame `activities` contains grouped spans of time that have the same mean intensity.
 Now we can explore which properties they have.
-If we group by the mean Intensity, we have four groups of activities, you can see that they are mostly separated by heart rate.
-We also plot “cadence” which is steps per minute.
+In the below graph we plot the cadence (how many steps per minute) and the heart rate.
+The heart rate does not correlate with the cadence (ther are many ways to get your heart up without walking).
+The plot is faceted into different activity categories based on mean intensity.

-- Sedentary activities (Intensity mean 0) are defined by less than 90 beats per minute and less than 25 steps per minute (This is a step every two seconds, so a bit active but not a continuous walk).
+- Sedentary activities (Intensity mean 0) are defined by less than 120 beats per minute and less than 25 steps per minute (This is a step every two seconds, so a bit active but not a continuous walk).
-- Moderate intensity (1) activities are very clustered between 0-50 steps per minute and 60-90 bpm, again, if you can imagine taking less than 1 step every second, this is not a walk.
+- Moderate intensity (1) activities are very clustered between 0-50 steps per minute and 60-120 bpm, again, if you can imagine taking less than 1 step every second, this is not a walk.
 This are mainly standing activities with sporadic walking, maybe cooking, working, or chores.
 - Fairly intense activities (2) are mainly defined by 80-120 BPM and